pdemeulenaer/cicd-databricks-github/README.md

 # cicd-databricks-github

-This repo is built on top of the cicd-templates from DatabricksLabs (https://github.com/databrickslabs/cicd-templates), generated via cookiecutter using an AWS platform context with Github Actions as CICD engine.
+This repo is built on top of the cicd-templates from DatabricksLabs (Documentation herehttps://dbx.readthedocs.io/en/latest/templates/python_basic.html, originally in this Github repo: https://github.com/databrickslabs/cicd-templates), generated via cookiecutter using an Azure platform context with Github Actions as CICD engine.

 It is adapted to flesh out the adoption of a git flow using Databricks.
 We take the example of a git flow where: